smbc-rss-plus/smbc-rss-plus/README.md

 ## Rough New Architecture

-It's just a Docker container that has a Python script that grabs the existing RSS feed, modifies it, and updates the served RSS file on some S3 container.
-KISS.
-Should cost me less than a few cents a month.
+It's just a Heroku app that has no dynos and the Heroku scheduler addon running a script every 10 minutes.
+Still free, still constantly available.
+Uses S3 to serve and for persistence.
+KISS, never worry.
+When *their* free lunch runs out (and it already has for 24/7 HTTP serving web apps), I can move it.

+As it stands, S3 will probably cost me about 2 and a few more cents a month to host.
+It's a small cost.
+But, IDGAF, and that's the spirit of it all.

 ### TODO

-* No longer limited to Regexps, we could scrape the linked comic for the *exact* red button link.
+* As this is no longer limited to regular expressions, perhaps we could scrape the linked comic's page for the *exact* red button link.
+A broken image comes by every once in a while but maybe the complexity just isn't worth it?

 ## RIP Yahoo Pipes

 This was originally based on this Yahoo Pipe.
 I can't link it because Yahoo Pipes is going to be dead but I can provide this screenshot of the pipe and the two cut-off text-fields.
+I've also left a JSON dump of the *SHUTDOWN-IMMINENT!* version under the `pipes_archive` directory.
+Unfortunately, I don't know who I forked my pipe from.

 This was the whole pipe: